seaosinc/storybook-mcp/README.md

 **Parameters:**

-- `componentName` (string): The name of the component to get props information for
+- `componentNames` (array of strings): Array of component names to get props information for

 **Example usage:**

 ```
-Tool: getComponentProps
+Tool: getComponentsProps
-Parameters: { "componentName": "Button" }
+Parameters: { "componentNames": ["Button", "Input", "Avatar"] }
 ```

 ## How it works